>> Click here to directly submit an opinion

 Definition and criteria for inclusion

-- An opinion piece (OpEd) is an external contribution which looks at a particular European policy issue from a more detached point of view, taking a general interest perspective.
+- An opinion piece (OpEd) is an external contribution which looks at a particular European policy issue from a general interest perspective.

 Structure and publication